TerriaJS/magda/docs/docs/building-and-running.md

 -   [GNU tar](https://www.gnu.org/software/tar/) - (Mac only) MacOS ships with `BSD tar`.
 However, you will need `GNU tar` for docker images operations.
 On MacOS, you can install `GNU Tar` via [Homebrew](https://brew.sh/): `brew install gnu-tar`
 -   [gcloud](https://cloud.google.com/sdk/gcloud/) - For the `kubectl` tool used to control your Kubernetes cluster.
 You will also need to this to deploy to our test and production environment on Google Cloud.
--   [Helm](https://github.com/kubernetes/helm/blob/master/docs/install.md) to manage kubernetes deployments and config.
+-   [Helm 2](https://v2.helm.sh/docs/using_helm/#installing-helm) to manage kubernetes deployments and config.
 -   [Docker](https://docs.docker.com/install/) - Magda uses `docker` command line tool to build docker images.

 You'll also need a Kubernetes cluster - to develop locally this means installing either [minikube](./installing-minikube.md) or [docker](./installing-docker-k8s.md) (MacOS only at this stage).
 Potentially you could also do this with native Kubernetes, or with a cloud cluster, but we haven't tried it.

 ## Trying it out locally

-If you just want to try it out locally without actually changing anything, it's much easier to just install [minikube](https://magda.io/docs/installing-minikube.md) or [docker for desktop](https://github.com/magda-io/magda/blob/master/docs/docs/installing-docker-k8s.md), then following the instructions at [https://github.com/magda-io/magda-config](https://github.com/magda-io/magda-config).
+If you just want to try it out locally without actually changing anything, it's much easier to just install [minikube](https://magda.io/docs/installing-minikube.md) or [docker for desktop](https://github.com/magda-io/magda/blob/master/docs/docs/installing-docker-k8s.md), then following the instructions at [https://github.com/magda-io/magda-config/blob/master/legacy.md](https://github.com/magda-io/magda-config/blob/master/legacy.md).
 What follows is instructions on how to build _everything_, code, databases and all, from scratch into a working application.

 ## Building and running (just) the frontend